jmd-dk/concept/_sources/troubleshooting.rst.txt

 Even if CO\ *N*\ CEPT runs fine on the front-end of a cluster (i.e. when supplying the ``--local`` option to the ``concept`` script), you may experience weird behaviour or crashes when running remote jobs.
-Typically this is either due to an improper choice of the MPI executor, or the remote nodes having different hardware architecture from the front-end.
+Typically, this is either due to an improper choice of the MPI executor, or the remote nodes having different hardware architecture from the front-end.
 Possible solutions to both of these problems are provided below.